Moddable-OpenSource/moddable/documentation/Moddable SDK - Getting Started.md

 <a id="host-windows"></a>
 #### Host environment setup

-> The Moddable SDK requires Windows 7 Pro SP1 or newer and Microsoft Visual Studio Community 2017 or newer.
+> The Moddable SDK requires Windows 8.1 or newer and Microsoft Visual Studio Community 2017 or newer.

 1. Download [Microsoft Visual Studio 2019 Community Edition installer](https://www.visualstudio.com/downloads/).
 Launch the installer, choose the "Desktop development for C++" option, and install.